A business management degree can put your career on the fast track.

 Gain the skills employers want

 - Application of best practices in health care settings

 - Effective utilization of information technology in health care

 On-campus learning for the personal attention you deserve

 Your success is our top priority – in the classroom and beyond, which means we offer classes during the day and in the evening for your convenience.
-We also offer several campus locations throughout the upper Midwestern region in Wisconsin and South Dakota.
+We also offer several campus locations throughout the upper Midwestern region in Minnesota, Wisconsin and South Dakota.
 Our small onsite class sizes mean you can take advantage of a more individualized learning experience.

 You’ll benefit from classwork in subjects such as:

 - Case Studies in Health Care Personnel Management

 - Case Studies in Health Care Regulatory Affairs